 These shrubs are a relative to our native Oregon grape (in the Berberidaceae family) and come from either China, Taiwan the Himalayas – no one seems quite sure.
 But its berries are sweeter & juicier with none of the bitterness of Oregon grape.
 Plus it doesn’t have the large pit-like seeds of the Oregon grape berry, which means you can use the whole berry in baking and desserts without any sieving.

-I use Mahonia berries in jams, pies, tarts and pink lemonade.
-One of my favourite ways to use them is in syrups flavoured with rose petals and lavender – lovely to pour into chilled Prosecco.
-Another super easy way to serve them is in a mousse-like whip, made by simply whipping the cooked berries, sugar (and just a little dash of cornstarch or xanthan gum) together in a food processor.
+I use Mahonia berries in jams, pies, tarts, and pink lemonade.
+One of my favorite ways to use them is in syrups flavored with rose petals and lavender – lovely to pour into chilled Prosecco.
+Another super-easy way to serve them is in a mousse-like whip, made by simply whipping the cooked berries, sugar (and just a little dash of cornstarch or xanthan gum) together in a food processor.
 Absolutely delicious!
 And just recently I made a delicious Mahonia Berry & Lavender Cheesecake – divine.
 (Recipes for the syrup, mousse and cheesecake can be found in the July edition of Gather’s Monthly Almanac of Seasonal Wildcrafting and Herbal Cookery for Gather Patrons)

 I guess you can tell I’m quite fond of combining lavender & rose with these berries.
 Honeysuckle blossoms are also nice, but I can never get enough blossoms and I use the ones I have in my honeysuckle extract.
 But on to the recipe at hand!
 Not much to say, except that is extremely easy to make.
 You just start with a simple flour and oat dough, press 3/4 of it firmly into the bottom of a pan, put the cooked berries in the middle, then crumble the rest of the dough on top.
 Well, there a few more steps – but you get the idea!
 You could do a non-gluten version with oat flour, or a vegan one with coconut oil.
 Just search for recipes online – there are plenty.
 I hope you enjoy getting to know the Mahonia berry!